top of page

 So please take a look at what we have to offer locally with our local affiliated Career and Technology Center, and the classes offered by South Aiken.

-The Culinary Arts pathway immerses students in professional kitchen practices, food safety, nutrition, and hospitality management.
-Students develop foundational and advanced culinary skills while earning industry-recognized credentials that provide a competitive advantage after graduation.
+Culinary arts immerses students in professional kitchen practices, food safety, nutrition, and hospitality management.
+Students taking these classes will develop foundational and advanced culinary skills while earning industry-recognized credentials.

 Program Highlights Include: